juny-lim/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Tools/use_rtl_dsp/README.md

 ### Use of RTL libraries in SYCL

-Prior to this tutorial, tutorial [Using FPGA Cross-Language Libraries](https://github.com/oneapi-src/oneAPI-samples/tree/master/DirectProgramming/C%2B%2BSYCL_FPGA/Tutorials/Tools/use_library) demostrated how to generate static library from an RTL source.
+Prior to this tutorial, tutorial [Using FPGA Cross-Language Libraries](https://github.com/oneapi-src/oneAPI-samples/tree/master/DirectProgramming/C%2B%2BSYCL_FPGA/Tutorials/Tools/use_library) demonstrated how to generate static library from an RTL source.

 Files need to create SYCL target library from RTL source include:
 - Verilog, System Verilog, or VHDL files that define the RTL component